Shapy-Sees/iroh/docs/dahdi-implementation.md

 ### Node.js DAHDI Interface

+This project has an issue, which is TypeScript can't interact with ioctl commands natively.
 The system uses a native Node.js addon to interface with DAHDI.
 Key functions:

 1. Channel Management